connecctor/connector_discord/README.md

 1. Download the latest release or clone this repository
 2. Place the `connector_discord` folder in your server's `resources` directory
-3. Add `ensure connector_discord` to your server.cfg
+4. Configure the `config.lua` file with your Discord bot token and server ID ( can also config caching )
-4. Configure the `config.lua` file with your Discord bot token and server ID
+3. Add `ensure connector_discord` to your server.cfg, Restart the server and enjoy !

 ##